gillenbrown/LEGUS-sizes/docs/index.md

 **`radius_fit_failure`**

 Whether a given cluster is identified as having a failed radius fit.
-We define this as as a scale radius $a < 0.1$ pixels, $a > 15$ pixels, or an axis ratio $q < 0.3$.
+We define this as as a scale radius a < 0.1 pixels, a > 15 pixels, or an axis ratio q < 0.3.
 We also exclude any clusters where the fitted center is more than 2 pixels away from the central pixel identified by LEGUS.

 **`profile_diff_reff`**